eProsima/Fast-DDS-docs/docs/02-formalia/titlepage.rst

 * :ref:`Statistics Module. <statistics>` *eProsima Fast DDS* can be configured to gather and provide information about the data being exchanged by the user application.

-* **Throughput controllers.** We support user-configurable throughput controllers, that can be used to limit the amount of data to be sent under certain conditions.
+* **Flow controllers.** We support user-configurable flow controllers, that can be used to limit the amount of data to be sent under certain conditions.

 * **Plug-and-play Connectivity.** New applications and services are automatically discovered, and can join and leave